kallaway/100-days-of-code/r1-log.md

 ### R1D41-42
 Finished ML project with around 75% accuracy, started a new #DeepLearning project on weather forecasting.
 I work on #GoogleColab.
 Also learning #reactjs on #freeCodeCamp when I need another impulse and for fun.
 Learned a lot about components.

+### R1D43
+Learned some #reactjs through #freeCodeCamp challenges, made a simple counter app.
+Can't wait for the project section. #webdevelopment became a hobby.
+In the evening, training a recurrent #neuralnetwork for weather forecasting.
+More job-related stuff.